oplS16projects/SpaceXplore/README.md

 Rob Russell(@robdoesweb)

 ##Overview
 We're designing a 2D space shooting game that uses graphics and sound to make it fun and interesting.
-The user will be able to control a spaceship and the purpose of the game is to avoid the obstacles that are ahead.
+The user will be able to control a spaceship and the purpose of the game is to avoid and shoot the obstacles that are ahead.

 ##Screenshot
 ![screenshot showing game-start](startpage-everything.png)